RateCity.com.au

 article cover image

-Property investment is one of Australia’s favourite wealth-building strategies.
-Compared to some other investment types, real estate is relatively simple to understand and get into, and offers several avenues for aspiring investors to potentially enjoy healthy returns, in both the short and long term.
+• Property investment is one of Australia’s favourite wealth-building strategies.
+Compared to some other assets, real estate is relatively simple to understand and invest in, and offers several avenues for aspiring investors to potentially enjoy healthy returns, in both the short and long term.

 Here are some of the ways you could potentially make money from property this year, as well as some of the risks and challenges to watch out for in the current market: